Kchu/kchu.github.io/_pages/cv.md

 * Solid skills on deep learning frameworks, including PyTorch and Tensorflow.
 * Solid artistic and academic writing skills in MS Word and Latex.
 * Solid skills in mathematics, statistics, and data analysis.
-* Event planning and organising skills.
+* Event planning and organizing skills.

 Research Experiences